Ahacad/pre-long-look-quic/slides.md

 <div class="mt-16" />

 Back to 2017:
-- QUIC still under heavy development, codes change everyday (so analyses may become obsolete quickly)
+- QUIC still under heavy development, we have its log but don't know how to interpret them
 - codes published, but detailed settings were not (so need gray-box testing)
 - a protocol in reality will face many many situations (so need comprehensive setups)